Bake bread without Yeast

 If you want to add yeast water again later, you can keep a rest.
 Then you only have to wait three to four days for the next fermentation process.
 For new yeast water, remove the old fruit and add the rest to the newly prepared mixture.

 Farmhouse bread with caraway seeds and roasted onions – bake your own bread without yeast

 Baking bread without yeast is simple and needs few ingredients.
 You will need these for this farmhouse bread with caraway seeds and fried onions

 - 280 g of rye flour

 - a tablespoon of sugar

 Bake bread with homemade yeast

-Mix the flour and spices in a bowl.
-Add a portion of the yeast water and mix thoroughly with the kneader.
+Mix the flour with the spices in a bowl.
+Add part of the yeast water and mix thoroughly with the mixer.
 If necessary, you can add yeast water.
-The dough should come off the bowl rim.
+The dough should pull away from the edge of the bowl.